What do mortgage lenders look for on your tax returns?

 If your mortgage application relies on your income information for that year, we may have to wait for that tax return to be processed by the IRS before we can consider that income for your loan.
 This is especially important if you’re self-employed, or if you need that year’s income to prove 2-year earning history.

-Talk to a Mortgage Expert today
+Talk to a mortgage expert today

 Have questions about exactly how your tax returns will affect your mortgage application?
 Talk to one of our licensed Mortgage Experts and get some clarity.